Atiyah-Bott localization in equivariant Witt cohomology: Equivariant Borel-Moore Witt homology

 removing $W$ from $X$ will induce an isomorphism

 Taking $C(d, a-b):=d-(a-b)+2$, we see that $\sE$ is uniformly strongly bounded. \end{proof}

 \begin{remark} These last two results, Lemma~\ref{lem:StrBoundImpBound} and Lemma~\ref{lem:HtpyModBound}, in somewhat different form, are due to Di Lorenzo and Mantovani \cite[Lemma 1.2.8, 1.2.9]{DiLorenzoMantovani}.
 The definition of equivariant Borel-Moore homology via the limit mapping spectrum is from \cite{Mantovani}, where the deeper properties of this theory are discussed.
-We will only be looking at the case $\sE=\EM(\sW)$, which recovers Witt-sheaf cohomology, so the naive version defined as the limit will suffice for our purposes. \end{remark}
+This construction also appears in \cite{DAngelo}, where the equivariant cohomology and Borel-Moore homology are defined using the motivic stable homotopy theory of the associated quotient stacks, and the identification with the theory given as the limit mapping spectrum is found in \cite[Proposition 1.4.25, Corollary 1.4.32]{DAngelo}.
+We will only be looking at the case $\sE=\EM(\sW_*)$, which recovers Witt-sheaf cohomology, so the naive version defined as the limit will suffice for our purposes. \end{remark}